mcdoerf/5-Cell-FPC-Demonstration/README.md

 `02_simulations.R` contains functions that implement the simulation studies in the paper and automatically convert output to LaTeX.

-`CRISP Data Analysis.RMD` is an RMarkdown file that replicates the real-data analysis on the CRISP data.
+`03_CRISP_Data_Analysis.RMD` is an RMarkdown file that replicates the real-data analysis on the CRISP data.

 `sim_results1b_arXiv.RData` contains the simulation results for Table 4 in the mansucript.